 Preparing Your Community for Tornado Season

-The best way to help keep your citizens safe from tornados is through education.
-Generating awareness about the dangers of tornados, and proactively disseminating safety information, will result in a much greater likelihood that citizens will know what to do and where to go when a tornado strikes.
-History also proves that prepared communities are able to recover from a tornado’s effects in less time than communities who are caught off guard.
+The best way to help keep your residents safe from tornadoes is through education.
+Generating awareness about the dangers of tornadoes, and proactively disseminating safety information, will result in a much greater likelihood that residents will know what to do and where to go when a tornado strikes.
+History also proves that prepared communities are able to recover from a tornado’s effects in less time than communities caught off guard.

 Promote Statewide Preparedness Session Participation